-Poor prognostic indicators at 24 to 48 h postingestion include all of the following:
+Poor prognostic indicators at 24 to 48 hours postingestion include all of the following:

 Acute acetaminophen toxicity does not predispose patients to cirrhosis.

-Activated charcoal may be given if acetaminophen is likely to still remain in the GI tract.
+Activated charcoal may be given if acetaminophen is likely to still remain in the gastrointestinal (GI) tract.

-N-Acetylcysteine is an antidote for acetaminophenpoisoning.
+N-Acetylcysteine is an antidote for acetaminophen poisoning.
 This drug is a glutathione precursor that decreases acetaminophen toxicity by increasing hepatic glutathione stores and possibly via other mechanisms.
-It helps prevent hepatic toxicity by inactivating the toxic acetaminophen metabolite NAPQI before it can injure liver cells.
+It helps prevent hepatic toxicity by inactivating the toxic acetaminophen metabolite NAPQI (N-acetyl-p-benzoquinone imine) before it can injure liver cells.
 However, it does not reverse damage to liver cells that has already occurred.

 For acute poisoning, N-acetylcysteine is given if hepatotoxicity is likely based on acetaminophen dose or serum level.
-The drug is most effective if given within 8 h of acetaminophen ingestion.
-After 24 h, the benefit of the antidote is questionable, but it should still be given.
+The drug is most effective if given within 8 hours of acetaminophen ingestion.
+After 24 hours, the benefit of the antidote is questionable, but it should still be given.
 If degree of toxicity is uncertain, N-acetylcysteine should be given until toxicity is ruled out.

 N-Acetylcysteine is equally effective given IV or orally.
 IV therapy is given as a continuous infusion.
-A loading dose of 150 mg/kg in 200 mL of 5% D/W given over 15 min is followed by maintenance doses of 50 mg/kg in 500 mL of 5% D/W given over 4 h, then 100 mg/kg in 1000 mL of 5% D/W given over 16 h.
+A loading dose of 150 mg/kg in 200 mL of 5% D/W given over 15 minutes is followed by maintenance doses of 50 mg/kg in 500 mL of 5% D/W given over 4 hours, then 100 mg/kg in 1000 mL of 5% D/W given over 16 hours.
 For children, dosing may need to be adjusted to decrease the total volume of fluid delivered; consultation with a poison control center is recommended.

 The oral loading dose of N-acetylcysteine is 140 mg/kg.
-This dose is followed by 17 additional doses of 70 mg/kg q 4 h.
+This dose is followed by 17 additional doses of 70 mg/kg every 4 hours.
 Oral acetylcysteine is unpalatable; it is given diluted 1:4 in a carbonated beverage or fruit juice and may still cause vomiting.
-If vomiting occurs, an antiemetic can be used; if vomiting occurs within 1 h of a dose, the dose is repeated.
+If vomiting occurs, an antiemetic can be used; if vomiting occurs within 1 hour of a dose, the dose is repeated.
 However, vomiting may be protracted and may limit oral use.
 Allergic reactions are unusual but have occurred with oral and IV use.